Skip to main content

 Longer menstrual periods with a heavier flow and more cramps can be a sign of hypothyroidism, where thyroid hormones are in short supply.
 Periods may be closer together.

-With hyperthyroidism, high levels of TH cause menstrual irregularities in a different way.
-Periods are shorter, farther apart and may be very light.
+On the other hand, with hyperthyroidism, high levels of TH can cause menstrual irregularities differently.
+Periods are shorter, farther apart, and may be very light.
 “I always ask my patients about their cycles and if they’re regular,” says Miller.
 She finds a strong link between irregular cycles and thyroid problems.
-And if periods are extra-heavy, she checks for anemia, too.
+Additionally, if periods are extra-heavy, she checks for anemia, too.

-Get more information on natural thyroid care here.
+For more information on natural thyroid care, visit the link here.

-Get more information on natural thyroid treatment or schedule a free thyroid consultation with Dr. Mark A. Scott of Total Health Care Virginia Beach.
+If you are interested in natural thyroid treatment or want to schedule a free thyroid consultation, you can contact Dr. Mark A. Scott of Total Health Care Virginia Beach.